Tutorial work

 Introductory courses and first semester support

-Tutorials are offered particularly in mathematics and science-based degree programmes in order to work on exercises and prepare for examinations.
-One example is the maths course for engineers, in which student tutors hold weekly practice sessions and help students solve problems.
+Tutorials are offered particularly in mathematics and natural sciences courses to work on exercises and prepare for exams.
+One example is the mathematics course for engineers, in which student tutors hold weekly practice sessions and help students solve exercises.

 Subject-specific tutorials

-In economics, for example, there are tutorials focussing on specific modules such as accounting, statistics or marketing.
+In economics, for example, there are tutorials that focus on specific modules such as accounting, statistics or marketing.

 Internships and labs

-In many technical degree programmes, student tutors supervise practical exercises and labs.
-In the Department of Electrical Engineering and Information Technology, for example, tutors assist with laboratory experiments and support students in carrying out and analysing experiments.
+In many technical degree courses, student tutors supervise practical exercises and laboratories.
+In the Department of Electrical Engineering and Information Technology, for example, tutors assist with laboratory experiments and support students in carrying out and evaluating experiments.

 Project work and thesis supervision